SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex4/README.md

 6. Next we will consume this event.
 ![](images/Event_004.png)

 7. This will open the 'Application Logic Editor'.
+Choose the "External Service Event" as 'Created.v1 and the name as "CreatePR".
+This will allow you to add custom logic to get the data from the API based on the event.

 ![](images/Event_010.png)

 8. Add logic to insert data in PurchaseRequisition entity.